-Terry Mazany is President and CEO of one of the nation’s largest community foundations with assets of more than $1.5 billion and grant making exceeding $100 million that annually benefits more than two thousand not-for-profit organizations in metropolitan Chicago.
-Terry was selected as the fifth Executive in The Chicago Community Trust’s ninety-six year history in 2004.
+Terry Mazany is president and chief executive officer of one of the nation’s largest community foundations with assets of more than $1.5 billion and grant making exceeding $100 million that annually benefits more than two thousand not-for-profit organizations in metropolitan Chicago.
+Mazany was selected as the fifth executive in The Chicago Community Trust’s ninety-six year history in 2004.

 In addition, Mazany recently concluded his tenure as the interim chief executive officer of Chicago Public Schools, a district of more than 400,000 students and over 650 schools with a budget of $6 billion.
 Mazany was appointed to this position in November of 2010 by Chicago’s Mayor Richard M. Daley to provide leadership for the nation’s third largest school district until a new mayor was elected.